kenashkov/swoole-performance-tests/README.md

 One last thing to note is that the tests were done on a 6 core processor.
 Modern servers are usually dual socket and are 8-10 cores per socket so the actual results if you run the same tests on your server will be better.
 Of course running actual code will produce different results.

+## Additional resources

+- [English documentation](http://swoole.co.uk) - some parts of the documentation are outdated.
+- [Chinese documentation](https://wiki.swoole.com/) - Google Translate does a decent job and I strongly recommend this resource.
+Besides current documentation there are also many technical details/advanced sections provided.
+- [Coroutines in Swoole](http://vesko.blogs.azonmedia.com/2019/09/19/coroutines-in-swoole/) - Introduction and examples by me in Coroutines in Swoole.